Topics

 More on Medicare & Medicaid

-OIG identified systemic issues that impair Medicaid's ability to root out fraudulent activities and offered several recommendations.
+GAO identified systemic issues that impair Medicaid's ability to root out fraudulent activities and offered recommendations.

 Jeff Lagasse, Editor